youkaichao/fast_bpe_tokenizer/README.md

 Speed: 0.0290944 GB/s
 ```

-That is to say, it achieves 29.0 MB/s encoding speed.
+That is to say, it achieves 29.0 MB/s encoding speed on my laptop.
+On my Linux server, the speed is 52.7MB/s.

 You can use `python test.py` to test the correctness of tokenization.
 It checks if decoding with the tokenization matches the original text.